joaoadelazzari/FStr/index.md

 Observation 2: In case the program is not running properly, try to uninstall the MATLAB Runtime and install again;

-Observation 3: In case the program report some unusual bugs, please contact Joao Alfredo de Lazzari (joaoadelazzari@outlook.com.br);
+Observation 3: In case the program reports some unusual bugs, please contact Joao Alfredo de Lazzari (joaoadelazzari@outlook.com.br);

 Observation 4: Using another type of software that requires a MATLAB Runtime, may be compromising the usage of the FStr Computer Application.